CloudandReact/TranslationAppGemini/README.md

 ## Insights & Visuals
 In Short **gemini-1.5-flash-latest** outperformed **gemini-1.5-pro-latest**.
 However, further analysis would be necessary to confirm this conclusively.
+Additionally, I have excluded from the comparison all instances where Gemini Pro calls resulted in errors.
+Otherwise, its score would be approximately 1 point lower out of 10.

 ![Translation Comparison ](images/AverageScore.png)